wudirruby/archat-tutorial/README.md

 ### FAQs
 #### 1. Why I got kicked out of the chatroom after I bind my ETH address?
 * The Chatroom is available for "active" ETH address only.
 Only top 20,000 "active" address holders will be dropped with CAT (the native token of the chatroom) upon binding to the nickname, you need a minimum of 6 CATs to stay in the chatroom.
 If your CAT balance is lower than 6, you need to get more CAT to stay in the chatroom.
+* To check the amount of CAT you hold, enter `.cinfo` in the chat with the chatbot

 #### 2. How is "activity" decided?
 * To evaluate the activity of the address, we applied for the Account Rank Algorithm.
 The activity is mainly affected the `amount of ETH` ,  `coin days` and the `transaction relationship graph`of the address, learn more details about the algorithm, please visit: []